ArveyArcilla/Arrowsmith-4-probably-my-main-/README.md

 **INFO**

+*There might be misinformation about the vehicles*

 *There might be words that you dont know the meaning so I'll tell you*

+MBT - Main Battle Tank

 Hull - The lower part of a tank